Tadaashii/Achievements/README.md

 4. Let the game identify and auto-select the config, or Select the config manually, set your Language to view achievements, progress, and playtime.
 5. Optional: mute progress notifications for that config using the checkbox under the config dropdown.

+### First-Run Onboarding (Auto-Config Gate)

+- On first run (or after onboarding version changes), startup pauses and shows a folder selection modal before full auto-scan starts.
+- The app searches for known achievement/save signals (for example `achievements.json`, `achievements.ini`, `stats.bin`, emulator trophy/gpd files) and lists candidate folders.
+- **Start Auto-Config** keeps selected folders active and mutes unchecked discovered folders, then continues startup and background config generation.
+- **Skip and mute all** continues startup immediately and mutes discovered/default auto-config roots.
+- While onboarding is pending, folder watchers and boot auto-config scans are deferred by design to avoid unwanted automatic generation.
+- Onboarding completion state is saved in `%APPDATA%/Achievements/preferences.json` (`autoConfigOnboardingCompleted`, `autoConfigOnboardingVersion`, `autoConfigOnboardingCompletedAt`).
+- If the modal is not visible but startup is gated, use tray action **Resume Startup (Mute all)**.

 ### Basic Setup

 #### Manual Configuration